Griefed/ServerPackCreator/HELP.md

 | de.griefed.serverpackcreator.serverpack.java.template.sh             | Path to the default Shell-template used for Java-installation-script generation.                                                                                                       |
 | de.griefed.serverpackcreator.serverpack.update                       | `true` or `false`.
 Whether ServerPackCreator should attempt to update a server pack which was previously generated through ServerPackCreator.
 Requires overwrites to be disabled.      |

+If at any point you wish to override one of these properties (apart from the ones which get dynamically updated), you may place an `overrides.properties` in your ServerPackCreator home-directory.
+Any property in that file will override any already existing one during start-up.
+Check the logs when using overrides, as any property loaded from your overrides will be printed to the logs, too.

 If any `spring.*` or `server.*` property above has no description in the table below, it is not to be touched.
 Changing any of these can break ServerPackCreator or cause otherwise unwanted behaviour.
 Changes to properties not described below are not supported.
 If you changed a property you were not meant to fiddle around with, do not report an issue.
 Such issues will be closed without further comment.

 | Property                                  | Description                                                               |
 |-------------------------------------------|---------------------------------------------------------------------------|